 His research interests focus around the areas of Educational Virtual Worlds, Virtual Reality, Immersive Technologies, Online Learning tools, and Technology Enhanced Learning.

-He has been awarded his PhD (2015, Sheffield Hallam University) for contributing on developing an understanding of the extent to which cyber campus environments can support learning for students experiencing barriers hindering access to Higher Education.
+Louis has been awarded his PhD (2015, Sheffield Hallam University) for contributing to the understanding of using 3D cyber campus environments to support learning for students experiencing barriers hindering access to Higher Education.
 He has been awarded his MSc IT in 2010 from Sheffield Hallam University, and achieved his BSc in Computer Information Technology from the University of Derby.